DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/5 File System Providers/Custom/1 Configuration/moveItem.md

 ---
 ---
 ##### shortDescription
-A function that moves files and folders.
+A function that moves files and directories.

 ##### param(item): FileSystemItem
 The current file system item.